truss44/cron-scanner/README.md

 - Understands system-style crontabs with a username column (e.g. `/etc/crontab`, `/etc/cron.d/*`) and user crontabs
 - Supports multiple commands on one line separated by `;` (each command becomes its own entry)
 - Ignores blank lines, comments, and environment variable assignments
+- Adds a human-readable `description` column for each schedule (like crontab.guru), using 24-hour time format

 ## Prerequisites